-- a Focus on the extract from Tim Bentinck's interview and go through the five different uses of as with the class.
-In a monolingual class you could also contrast how the examples would be expressed in the Sts' own language. - b Focus on the task and give Sts time to match sentences A-H with uses 1-5 in a.
+- a Focus on the extract from Tim Bentinck's interview and go through the four different uses of as with the class.
+In a monolingual class, you could also contrast how the examples would be expressed in the Sts' own language. - b Focus on the task and give Sts time to match sentences A-G with uses 1-4 in a.

-А 2 C 1 Е 5 G 5 В 3 D 4 F 3 Н 1
+Α 2 C 1 Е 3 G 1 В 3 D 4 F 4

-• If you think Sts need more practice, you may want to give them the Mini Grammar photocopiable activity now or leave it for later as consolidation or revision.
+• If you think Sts need more practice, you may want to give them the Mini Grammar photocopiable activity now or leave it for later as consolidation or review.